TheWallOfDucks/chaos-duck/README.md

 #### Supported properties

 - `account`: AWS account number
+- `alias`: Account alias.
+Can be any string used by you to identify an account
 - `chaosUrl`: The url to call when invoking Chaos Duck
     - This value will be ignored during deployments
 - `emailFrom`: The email address emails will be sent from
     - This email will need to be verified in AWS SES.
 Read more [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html)
 - `emailTo`: The email address emails will be sent to
     - This email will need to be verified in AWS SES.
 Read more [here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html)
-- `environment`: Environment name.
-Can be any string used by you to identify an environment
 - `profile`: Profile in your AWS .credentials file to use
     - Default: `default`
 - `role`: AWS role to assume during deploy.
 Whatever profile you specify needs to have access to assume this role